typerefinery-ai/deploy-site-template/README.md

 #### Still stuck?

-If you still stuck, make a video of what you are trying to do, get a zip of your logs, and leave them in a comment on [Bugs installing the app](https://github.com/typerefinery-ai/typerefinery/issues/503) issue.
+If you are still stuck, make a video of what you are trying to do, get a zip of your logs, and leave them in a comment on [Bugs installing the app](https://github.com/typerefinery-ai/typerefinery/issues/503) issue.